AI Use Cases/Construction

 False positive volume is high in months 1-3 and will frustrate crews

-The AI model learns site-specific patterns over time, with false positive reduction of 40-60% occurring over the first 90 days.
-Before that, superintendents will see flags that don't reflect real issues-equipment placement alerts on staged materials, settlement variances within tolerance.
+The AI model learns site-specific patterns over time, with a 40-60% false-positive reduction targeted over the first 90 days.
+Before that, superintendents will see flags that don't reflect real issues - equipment placement alerts on staged materials, settlement variances within tolerance.
 If you don't set expectations with trade leads and project managers upfront, early noise erodes confidence in the system before it has time to calibrate.

 4. 4